vicbul/gcdproject/CodeBook.md

 **1. Merge the training and the test sets to create one data set:**

 First of all the relevant data need to be read and stored as data frames on R environment.
-Assuming the zip file have been already downloaded and decompressed on the working directory, the files that need to be read are "*X\_test.txt*" and "*X\_train.txt*" both containig the measurements taken for all subjets while performing the activities estudied.
+Assuming the zip file have been already downloaded and decompressed on the working directory, the files that need to be read are "*X\_test.txt*" and "*X\_train.txt*" both containing the measurements taken for all subjects while performing the activities studied.

     x_test <- read.table("UCI HAR Dataset/test/X_test.txt")